AnyChart/docs.anychart.com/Appearance_Settings/Fonts.md

 ## Text Rotation

-All text elements, except of legend items and tooltips can be rotated, rotation is set using **.rotation()** attribute, for example, to rotate x axis Labels you have to set:
+All text elements, except of legend items and tooltips can be rotated, rotation is set using {api:anychart.core.axisMarkers.Text#rotation}**.rotation()**{api} attribute, for example, to rotate x axis Labels you have to set:

 ```
   chart.xAxis().labels().rotation(90);